samsquire/ideas4/README.md

 I expect all three commands to work and if any fail, the others rollback.
 How to implement this?

+When we begin an atomic block, we ` insert into versions (start, finished, id) values (true, false :transaction_id);`

 We keep a log of what we did do, and how to reverse each process.
 Ideally the database is designed so that new items are inserts.
 We can delete inserted items.

+We also store a version number.
+We also have a commit timestamp.
+If anything is less than this timestamp, it is visible.
+This is a system wide timestamp.

+If all the subtractions successfully complete, we `insert into versions (Id, false, true, :transaction_id)`.

+Versions without matching finished entries are failed rolled back transactions.

 # Generating ideas
  * marketplace